 The process is carried out in this order:

-3. Using small bar, carried out fine-tuning.
+3. Using small block, is carried out fine-tuning.

 Some scissors cannot be disassembled.
 They can also be sharpened, for which they open up as much as possible.
 The halves are sharpened one by one.

-How to check sharpness?
+How to check the sharpness?

 Table No. 1.
 Sharpening angle in parallel with the type of cutting device